Where We Dwell: How DJ Premier Changed the Sound of Hip-Hop in New York

 That recording was Gang Starr’s “Manifest,” which introduced us to the born Texan who transformed New York hip-hop in the ’90s, working with a snippet of bebop written nearly half a century ago, and Guru, a rapper who wore impeccable notches in his eyebrows.
 “A Night in Tunisia” meets “Word to the Mother (land),” with James Brown’s voice encouraging, “Gather ’round,” taking part in a black music continuum that spanned eras in minutes.
 Premier occasioned the moment by donning a suit in the video.
 All we had to do was nod our heads.

-A year and a Biz Markie lawsuit later, the rap-listening audience included a litigious demographic, and Premier — along with contemporaries like Large Professor and Pete Rock — was forced obscure and disfigure the sources of his samples, a legal necessity that coincided with their collector’s thirst for the unknown.
+A year and a Biz Markie lawsuit later, the rap-listening audience included a litigious demographic, and Premier — along with contemporaries like Large Professor and Pete Rock — was forced to obscure and disfigure the sources of his samples, a legal necessity that coincided with their collector’s thirst for the unknown.
 Black holes for loopholes.

 Though Premier’s productions were initially misnomered as jazz rap, he would also sample Beatles covers, KRS-One’s impression of an Emergency Broadcast tone, and the sound of analog dirt on vinyl.
 The grit was real.
 Dismantling records into their components, Premier developed his signature sound from truncated bits of drums, piano, filtered bass lines, and scratched-in taunts and warnings, usually related to authenticity.
 From dusty record bins to bit-rate folders, it’s now instantly recognized as “Real Hip-Hop,” and was perfected in 1994 in Nas’s “New York State of Mind,” with Premier’s double-bass sample shadowing a piano at every step.